Canon T5 vs Panasonic G6

 It is notable that the G6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5 does not provide wifi capability.

-Both the T5 and the G6 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the G6 have been discontinued, but can regularly be found used on ebay.
 The G6 was replaced by the Panasonic G7, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5 Manual (free pdf) or the online Panasonic G6 Manual.
+Further information on the features and operation of the T5 and G6 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Panasonic G6 Manual.

 So what conclusions can be drawn?
 Is the Canon T5 better than the Panasonic G6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS Rebel T5:

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (500 versus 340) on a single battery charge.